Search for the Higgs boson decays to a $\rho^0$, $\phi$, or K$^{*0}$ meson and a photon in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 \subsection{\texorpdfstring{$\PV\PH$}{VH} category}

 The $\PV\PH$ category targets production of a Higgs boson in association with a heavy vector boson.
-However signal events selected under $\PV\PH$ category also includes $\ttbar\PH$ events where one or both $\PW$ bosons from top quark decays yield leptons, accounting for approximately 30\% of the event statistics in this category.
+However signal events selected under $\PV\PH$ category also include $\ttbar\PH$ events where one or both $\PW$ bosons from top quark decays yield leptons, accounting for approximately 30\% of the event statistics in this category.
 Trigger selection is based on single- or double-lepton requirements, where the single-muon (electron) lowest \pt thresholds vary between 24 and 27\GeV (27 and 32\GeV), depending on the data-taking period, while the double-muon (electron) lowest \pt thresholds are 17 and $8\GeV$ (23 and $12\GeV$).
 Triggers requiring a muon with $\pt^\PGm>17\GeV$ and a photon with $\pt^\PGg>30\GeV$ complement the selection.
+These triggers were active for the full data-taking periods in years 2016, 2017, and 2018 corresponding to 138 \fbinv.

 In the $\PW\to\Pell\nu$ decay channel, events are retained if they contain a muon with $\pt^\PGm > 20\GeV$ and $\Irelm<0.15$, or an electron with $\pt^\Pe > 30\GeV$, where both must satisfy tight identification criteria.
 In the $\PZ\to\Pell\Pell$ decay channel, two muons are required with $\pt^\PGm > 20$ and $10\GeV$, and $\Irelm<0.25$, or two electrons with $\pt^\Pe > 25$ and 15\GeV, where both must satisfy tight identification criteria.
 All electrons (muons) must be within $\abs{\eta}<2.5\,(2.4)$.
 The ZH category includes events with two opposite-charge and same-flavor leptons if they satisfy $\abs{M_{\Pell\Pell}-M_\PZ} < 15\GeV$.